 This website offers easy interactive spelling practice for kids in early elementary years (grades 1, 2, 3 and 4).
 Just type, listen and learn English - learning spelling can be as simple as that!

 In this page you set up which words to test students on.
-The next page - after you hit the “Start” button - lets the students tackle the spelling test and check their performance.
+The next page - after you hit the “Online Spelling Test” button - lets the students tackle the spelling test and check their performance.